Gedim1/cicd-pipeline-train-schedule-cd/README.md

 ## Running the app

-You need a Java JDK 7 or later to run the build.
+You need a Java JDK 7 or lajkkjkjter to run the build.
 You can run the build like this:

     ./gradlew build